 A simple solution to prevent ingrown hair scarring is to follow a proper skin care routine.
 Keep the skin moisturized and exfoliate it regularly.
 Use face and body washes with salicylic acid and AHAs to remove dead skin cells and improve skin texture.
 This will keep your skin healthy and reduce the chances of ingrown hair.

 3. Visit The Salon

 If you wax at home, there are greater chances of developing ingrown hair.
 It is because if the wax strip is not pulled with even force, and if the product is too sticky, it may injure the skin.
 So, visit a salon and let the experts take care of the procedure.
 If you are shaving at home, ensure proper precautions are followed and use sharp, single-blade razors to prevent cuts and ingrown hair.
 You can also use hair removal creams to prevent ingrown hair.

 Ingrown hairs can cause skin irritation and inflammation.
 They can also lead to scarring if they are not addressed properly.
 Consequently, the skin would look unsightly and reddish.

 In the infographic below, you will find some easy and effective remedies that can help you deal with ingrown hair scars.

 People who often shave or tweeze their hair may develop ingrown hair, which is hair growing back at a different angle.
 This hair becomes trapped under your skin and develops into a bump.
 When you pluck or pull this ingrown hair, it causes inflammation and leaves behind ingrown hair scars.
 To soothe inflammation and minimize discomfort, you can use benzoyl peroxide, green tea, or onion extract.
-You can follow simple steps such as following a proper skincare routine or going to a salon to prevent scarring.
+You can follow simple steps such as following a proper skincare routine or going to a salon to prevent scarring and resulting skin discoloration.

 Frequently Asked Questions